-Jonathan Thomas is a Senior Associate in the Intellectual Property group of Mayer Brown's New York office.
+Jonathan Thomas is a Partner in the Intellectual Property group of Mayer Brown's New York office.
 For over a decade, Jonathan has been providing global companies and individuals alike with cost-effective advice and results in complex, high-stakes litigations, transactions, due diligence, and more.
-Super Lawyers recognized Jonathan in 2018-2020 as a New York Metro Rising Star in the field of Intellectual Property.
+Super Lawyers has continuously recognized Jonathan as a New York Metro Rising Star in the field of Intellectual Property since 2018.

 Litigation, Dispute Resolution

 Jonathan has successfully represented clients in advertising, business torts, contract, copyright, class action, cybersquatting, patent, trademark, trade dress, trade secret, and unfair competition cases in numerous federal and state courts.
 He also frequently represents clients in arbitrations and Uniform Dispute Resolution Proceedings, as well as before the Trademark Trial and Appeal Board, and the WIPO Arbitration and Mediation Center.

-As recent examples of Jonathan’s successful litigation and dispute-resolution practice, in 2020, he:
+As recent examples of Jonathan’s successful litigation and dispute-resolution practice, he: